Oil company watches over pregnant polar bear under bridge

-ANCHORAGE, Alaska (AP) — A pregnant polar bear in search of a spot for her maternity den chose an unlikely one: along a bridge leading to an artificial production island off the north coast of Alaska.
+ANCHORAGE, Alaska (AP) — A pregnant polar bear seeking to dig her maternity den chose an unlikely spot: a snow drift along a bridge leading to an artificial production island off the north coast of Alaska.

-The den was spotted by an oil company security officer in December.
-Hilcorp Alaska then restricted access along the causeway in hopes of a peaceful pregnancy.
+As a threatened species, polar bears are entitled to peaceful pregnancies and the operating oil company, Hilcorp Alaska LLC, took vigorous measures to make sure that happened.
+In consultation with federal wildlife authorities, Hilcorp restricted traffic on the causeway, monitored the den and kept things mostly quiet until mother and cub emerged three months later.

-Fish and Wildlife Service supervisory biologist Christopher Putnam says polar bears have a high mortality rate in their first year of life and disturbance of a den can lead to a mother abandoning her cub.
+“The bear, wherever she decided to den, she’s the emphasis,” said Christopher Putnam, a U.S. Fish and Wildlife Service supervisory biologist.

 Most Read Stories